domRiddle/ASF/Escrow.md

 ***

 From that moment, all ```!2fa``` commands will work as they'd be called on your classic 2FA device.
-You can use both ASF 2FA and your phone to generate tokens and accept confirmations.
+You can use both ASF 2FA and your authenticator of choice (android phone, SDA or WinAuth) to generate tokens and accept confirmations.

-Of course, you can remove SteamDesktopAuthenticator after you've done all of that, as we won't need it anymore.
+You can remove SteamDesktopAuthenticator and/or WinAuth after you're done, as we won't need it anymore, if you want to of course.

 ***